 The artist started drawing and painting at a very early age and called himself a “painter” even before starting art school.
-Between the years of 1904 and 1914 he was strongly devoted to sculpting, but many of his best-known pieces are paintings that were created between 1916 and 1919, with a series of nudes commissioned by his friend Léopold Zborowski, a Polish poet and art dealer who supplied him with working materials, a basic income, and models for his work.
+Between the years of 1904 and 1914, he was strongly devoted to sculpting.
+However, many of his best-known pieces are paintings that were created between 1916 and 1919, with a series of nudes commissioned by his friend Léopold Zborowski, a Polish poet and art dealer who supplied him with working materials, a basic income, and models for his work.

-Amedeo Modigliani painted so many portraits of women – especially nude ones – that people began to see him as a reckless playboy, an image that he undoubtedly did not seek to change.
-It is important to remember that during his times the symbols of sexuality that he expressed were widely considered to be scandalous.
+Amedeo Modigliani painted so many portraits of nude women that people began to look at him in a certain way.
+He was recognized as a playboy, a role that he did not want to abandon.
+It is important to remember that at the time the symbols of sexuality that he expressed were widely considered to be scandalous.